chaijie2018/bloom/README.md

 ## Contributing

-If you wish to contribute to this project, please branch and issue a pull request against master ("[GitHub bloom](https://github.com/chaijie2018/bloom)")
+If you wish to contribute to this project, please branch and issue a pull request against master ("[bloom-filter](https://github.com/chaijie2018/bloom-filter)")